TOAST-DOCS/Gamebase/zh/aos-push.md

 #### Google Services Settings (Firebase only)

-- For Gradle Builds
+* For Gradle Builds
-    - To use Firebase push, google-services.json file is required to setup.
+    * To use Firebase push, google-services.json file is required to setup.
 Refer to [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/#add_firebase_to_your_app) on how to add the configuration file to your project.
-    - Add **apply plugin: ';com.google.gms.google-services'** to the Gradle setting.
+    * Add **apply plugin: 'com.google.gms.google-services'** to the Gradle setting.
-    - With the setting above, Google Services Gradle Plugin will be applied and the google-services.json file will be changed to a string resource named res/google-services/{build_type}/values/values.xml.
+    * With the setting above, Google Services Gradle Plugin will be applied and the google-services.json file will be changed to a string resource named res/google-services/{build_type}/values/values.xml.
-- For Unity Builds
+* For Unity Builds
-    - Cannot use Google Services Gradle Plugin.
+    * Cannot use Google Services Gradle Plugin.
 To add a string resource xml file of your own creation to the project, refer to [Google Service Gradle Plugin](https://developers.google.com/android/guides/google-services-plugin#processing_the_json_file).
-        - Below is an example of a string resource file.
+        * Below is an example of a string resource file.

 ```xml
 <!-- res/values/google-services-json.xml -->